ipozdeev/it-skills-for-research/web-api.md

 API comes in handy for those who would frequently need the freshest data possible or would like to automate data upstream without necessity to click on buttons.

-In what follows we will get familiar with the [Kraken API](https://docs.kraken.com/rest/) and code our own wrapper for it to be able to simply run
+In what follows we will get familiar with the [Kraken API](https://docs.kraken.com/rest/) and code our own wrapper to be able to simply run
 ```python
 data = get_trades("XBT", since="2020-01-15")
 ```
 every time we need Bitcoin trades details.

-## before we start
-[postman]() is an app that can be used to peek into API requests and is a good choice for educational purposes.

 ## terminology
 *   **request**: what you send to the server; set of instructions in the form of a link, e.g. `https://api.kraken.com/0/public/Trades?pair=XBTUSD` which tells the server what you want to retrieve;